-Android Device Policy, which is a BYoD-focused app does not allow your device to use your work email as the primary account if your administrator requires encryption, as they probably will.
-Solution: Just use a personal gmail.com address as the primary device address, just like you did with Android Wear 1
+Android Device Policy, a BYoD-focused app, does not allow your Wear smartwatch to use your work email as the primary account if your administrator requires encryption.
+Android Wear 2 does not use device encryption.

-Wear 2.0 does let you set PIN, Password, or Swipe pattern.
+Android Wear allows PIN, Password, or Swipe pattern.
 Android Wear for better security should force you to unlock your phone with password and then reauthorize the watch after say 3 or 5 failed attempts to unlock Wear.
 Right now after 3 failed attempts with Wear, you get locked out for 1 minute.
 This is not secure enough in my opinion, and should be at least made an option.